-EXECUTIVE MANAGEMENT IN PETORO
+EXECUTIVE MANAGEMENT OF PETORO

-From left: Kjell Morisbak Lund, Jonny Mæland, Ole Njærheim, Hege Waldenstrøm Manskow, Grethe Kristin Moen, Roy Ruså and Olav Boye Siversten.
-(Photo: Anne Lise Norheim)
+Behind from left: Kjell Morisbak Lund, Jonny Mæland, Ole Njærheim and Roy Ruså.
+In front from left: Bjørn Kvanvik, Grethe Kristin Moen, Olav Boye Siversten and Marion Svihus.
+(Photo: Elisabeth Tønnessen)

-GRETHE KRISTIN MOEN President and CEO
+GRETHE KRISTIN MOEN

+President and CEO

-Education: MSc chemical engineering, Norwegian University of Science and Technology (NTNU) Career: Extensive experience from Norwegian and international oil and gas activities.
-Has held a number of management posts in the production, technology and commercial areas in Statoil and in Shell, where her most recent post was head of the E&P business in Norway and head of HSE in Europe.
+Education: MSc chemical engineering, Norwegian University of Science and Technology (NTNU)

+Career: Extensive experience from Norwegian and international oil and gas activities.
+Has held a number of management posts in the production, technology and commercial areas at Statoil and Shell.
+Her most recent post at the latter was head of the E&P business in Norway and of HSE in Europe.